Analysis | Kerry’s claim that ‘we have nine years left’ to avert the climate crisis

 Said Daniel L. Swain, a climate scientist at the University of California at Los Angeles: “At this point in time, there is little to no evidence that climate warming, in itself, will become impossible to stop in 9 years.
 All future emissions reductions will still act to reduce the amount of eventual climate warming, whether they happen tomorrow or 20 years from now.
 On the other hand, this also means that global warming is already producing severe and harmful impacts around the world at our current level of warming — so the notion we can safely wait another nine years to treat this problem with the seriousness it deserves is also problematic.”

-Swain said that if he were to revise Kerry’s comment, it would be rendered this way: “The scientists have been telling us for decades that we need to act as fast as possible to avert the worst consequences of climate change.
+Swain said that if he were to revise Kerry’s comment, he would drop any reference to years and render this way: “The scientists have been telling us for decades that we need to act as fast as possible to avert the worst consequences of climate change.
 Despite that, substantive action has been delayed so long that we’re now bearing witness to the harm caused by warming that has already occurred in communities around the world.
 It is still well within our power to turn the tide, slowing and eventually halting global warming by bringing our net carbon emissions to zero.
 But we have to act now to prevent ever greater societal harm and disruption in the coming years and decades.”

 A State Department spokesman provided the following statement to The Fact Checker: “Secretary Kerry was underscoring that the policy decisions we make over the next decade will make all the difference in our ability to get on a path to keep warming to 1.5 degrees or below.
 As the foreword of the IPCC report states: ‘Without increased and urgent mitigation ambition in the coming years, leading to a sharp decline in greenhouse gas emissions by 2030, global warming will surpass 1.5°C in the following decades, leading to irreversible loss of the most fragile ecosystems, and crisis after crisis for the most vulnerable people and societies.’”